 Affiliated groups will have access to their account statements, including account balance and transaction history, through the ‘Bank of EngSoc’ SharePoint site.
 Official documentation from accounting software will be provided monthly, and will also be available from the Director of Finance within a maximum of two days from the time of request.

-Any group account that is stagnant for a period of two academic years, without discussion with Director of Finance or Vice-President (Operations) shall have their account removed and any remaining funds dispersed under the General Account and documented as retained earnings.
+Any group account that is stagnant for a period of two academic years, without discussion with Director of Finance or Vice-President (Finance & Operations) shall have their account removed and any remaining funds dispersed under the General Account and documented as retained earnings.

 Affiliated groups will submit transaction requests to the ‘Bank of EngSoc’ SharePoint site, including the following transactions: